meherabb/isotypic-bottleneck/README.md

 - **A clearly labeled conjecture, not a theorem**, for the parity side: sparse parity's relevant symmetry group has irreps (Walsh characters) that are all 1-dimensional and combinatorially numerous.
 Under SQ-hardness, the optimizer can't consolidate onto a small subset of them — so no analogous collapse is *expected*.
 The paper is explicit that this is a hypothesis it tests, not something it proves.
 - **Empirical confirmation on cyclic groups**, replicated across three independent full runs, extended honestly to a non-abelian group (the dihedral group D₄) with an explicit account of which part of the pooled evidence is actually load-bearing.
 - **A tested, and failed, natural fix** for parity: a representation-theoretic alignment score doesn't restore a usable precursor either — reported as a negative result, not hidden.
-- **An unrelated, independently-motivated finding reported alongside it**: a weight-decay-driven timing bound that holds as a genuine lower bound on generalization time in 25 of 30 runs, with the five exceptions being *exactly* the five runs that independently fail a delayed-generalization diagnostic.
 - **A controlled disentangling experiment** on why the symmetric group S4 never converges at all — reported as genuinely mixed, not forced into a clean story.

 The paper's own stance, stated in its closing line, is the one this repository tries to live up to: